JohnEBoyBaby/i.Q/README.md

 # i.Q
-1 ... see you back 'home' ...
+CHOOSE WISELY ... beCAUSE beLOVEd ...
+I AM going to see you back 'home' ...
 PROMISE.

-If any of you has a grievance against another,
+1 If any of you has a grievance against another,
    HOW DARE YOU GO TO 'law' BEFORE THE UNRIGHTEOUS instead of before the RIGHTEOUS!
 2 Do you not know that the RIGHTEOUS WILL JUDGE THE WORLD?
    And if RIGHTEOUS are to judge the world,
       are RIGHTEOUS not competent to judge trivial cases?